kmptssty-eng/MPT-SST-Peace-Console-Dashboard/README.md

-MPT-SST Peace Console Panoramic Operational Dashboard
+ Peace Console Panoramic Operational Dashboard
 ======================================================

 This repository contains the integrated MPT-SST Peace Console Dashboard document, related visualizations, and modules for research, reference, and interactive exploration of the Metaphysical Peace Theory and Spiritual-Structural Transformation (MPT-SST) framework.